Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • infectious diseases (for example, pneumonia, tuberculosis, cystic fibrosis and any respiratory infection);

-• getting into the lumen of the bronchus of a foreign body, liquid or vomit;
+• entry into the lumen of the bronchus of a foreign body, liquid or vomit;

 • malignant and benign neoplasms lungs;